oddhorse/ESP32Wiimote/README.md

 # ESP32Wiimote

-ESP32Wiimote is an Arduino library for ESP32 devices, that connects over Bluetooth with a Wii remote (Wiimote), and its optional connected Nunchuk.
+ESP32Wiimote is an Arduino library for ESP32 devices that connects over Bluetooth with a Wii remote (Wiimote), and its optional connected Nunchuk.

-This fork has the following improvements:
-- better output in example
-- optional accelerometer read-out of Wiimote itself
+This fork adds basic Wii Remote with MotionPlus (RVL-CNT-01-TR) handling (WIP)

 On the ESP32, it reports easily at 100Hz:
 - all regular button presses (A/B/C/Z/1/2/-/Home/+/D-Pad)